okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/releases-at-okta/index.md

 Documentation for features that have been deprecated are marked with the Deprecated icon: <ApiLifecycle access="deprecated" />

-## Exceptions to the Beta-EA-GA Lifecycle
+## Exceptions to the Beta-EA-GA lifecycle

 Some changes may not go through the full Beta-EA-GA lifecycle:

 - Bug fixes that change only the incorrect behavior of the bug
-- Cosmetic changes, such as changing the label of a field in the administrator UI
+- Cosmetic changes, such as changing the label of a field in the Admin Console
 - Changes that are narrow in scope or effect, or purely additive, such as adding an attribute

 Changes like these may be released to preview orgs any week of the month, and appear in production the next week.